codeproject/CodeProject.AI-Server/README.md

 - Detect faces in images
 - Detect the type of scene represented in an image
 - Recognise faces that have been registered with the service
+- Pick out the most relevant sentences from text to generate a summary

 We will be constantly expanding the feature list.